Everything about Retail Analytics

 Retail analytics offer insights into factors such as traffic counting and retail conversion rates that provide tangible proof of a store’s successes or failures.
 Essentially, retail analytics is used to help make better choices, run businesses more efficiently, and deliver improved customer service analytics.
 Essentially, companies use analytics to get a better picture of their target demographic.

-What are the most commonly deployed analytics in retail?
+What are the most commonly deployed analytics solutions in retail?

-Before the recent advancements in retail analytics, marketers’ ability to track the performance of media and promotions in driving in-store traffic, sales and brand recognition was largely limited to analyzing sales and traffic trends.
-Now, however, the are a number of ways that analytics can bring powerful insights to a retail organization.
+Before the recent advancements in retail analytics, marketers’ ability to track the performance of media and promotions in driving in-store traffic, sales and brand recognition were largely limited to analyzing sales and traffic trends.
+Now, however, there are a number of ways that analytics can bring powerful insights to a retail organization.
 Here are the most commonly used analytics in retail:

 People counting analytics are essential to a retailer as they give information about the number of visitors to a store at any given time or during some time period.
 From this data, a retailer is able to extract and understand information about how many people entered the store and how many left without buying.
 When combined with sales data, retailers can then calculate the store conversion rate.